Kyei08/Kyei08/README.md

 - 💬 Ask me about web development, JavaScript, Python, and C#
 - 📫 How to reach me: [Email](bediakoemmanuel036@gmail.com) | [LinkedIn](https://www.linkedin.com/in/emmanuel-bediako-877373307/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I love gamming and exploring the outdoors.
+- ⚡ Fun fact: I love gaming and exploring the outdoors.

 ## 🛠️ Languages and Tools